lolo77/TopSecret/README.md

-# TopSecret (uses SecretLib)
+# TopSecret
-TopSecret user interface
+TopSecret user interface based on SecretLib

 Encode your secret data files into images, known as "cover" images.